-LetsEncrypt is a certificate issuing authority that allows users to issue SSL certificates free of charge.
-LetsEncrypt with KeyCDN gives customers a third option when securing their content via SSL from the KeyCDN edge servers to their website's visitors.
+Let's Encrypt is a certificate issuing authority that allows users to issue SSL certificates free of charge.
+Let's Encrypt with KeyCDN gives customers a third option when securing their content vian SSL from the KeyCDN edge servers to their website's visitors.

 Let's Encrypt certificates require domain validation in order to properly succeed.
 To satisfy this validation, the ACME challenge must be passed, which requires you to CNAME your custom CDN URL (e.g.

 When using our Let's Encrypt SSL option, there is no need to worry about any certificate and private key information as all of this happens automatically once LE is chosen.
-Follow the steps below to setup Let's Encrypt SSL with your KeyCDN zone.
+Follow the steps below to setup Let's Encrypt SSL with your KeyCDN Zone.

-This feature is still in Beta, however enabling LetsEncrypt with KeyCDN is simple and can be done in just a few steps.
+Using Let's Encrypt with KeyCDN is simple and can be done in just a few steps.

-- Create a Zonealias for that zone.
+- Create a Zone Alias.

 Once the above steps are completed you will have secured your website with SSL for content delivery between the KeyCDN edge servers and your end users.

-- The LetsEncrypt SSL feature is still in Beta which means there are currently restrictions in place regarding the amount of certificates per domain.
-The current limitation on certificates / domain is 20 certificates for a registered domain per week.
+- An important Let's Encrypt limitation is 20 certificates for a registered domain per week.
 Check out Let's Encrypt's complete rate limits post for more details.

-- LetsEncrypt also publicly discloses the certificates they issue with the goal of increasing certificate transparency.
+- Let's Encrypt also publicly discloses the certificates they issue with the goal of increasing certificate transparency.
 This helps eliminate flaws of the SSL certificate system that can weaken the reliability of SSL encrypted connections.
-Certificates issued by LetsEncrypt can be identified by using the CA Search tool.
+Certificates issued by Let's Encrypt can be identified by using the CA Search tool.